kehers/kehers.github.com/_posts/2016-07-30-paystack-charging-the-returning-customer.markdown

 }
 {% endhighlight %}

-So let's update our `process.php` script and save the `authorization code`.
+So let's update our `process.php` script and save the `authorization code` so that we can use it for subsequent charges.
 For identification purpose, we can also save the last 4 digits of the card, as returned from the API.

 {% highlight php %}
 <?php